laats/dpdq/readme.txt

 System Overview

-DPDQ consists of three main parts:
+_DPDQ_ consists of three main parts:

-1.  a client that sends a query to a query processing server,
+1.  a _client_ that sends a query to a query processing server,
-2.  a query processing server, and
+2.  a _query processing server_, and
-3.  a risk accountant server.
+3.  a _risk accountant server_.

 [The interactions in the DPDQ system]